kanthoney/sql-motif/doc/table.md

 * `createPrimaryKey()`.
 Produces a `primary key` clause for use in a `create table` statement.

+* `createArray()`.
+Produces an array of clauses including columns, indexes, foreign keys and the primary key for use in a create statement.

 * `create()` Produces a `create` statement for the top level table, excluding the `create table` keywords.

 * `Create()` Produces a full `create` statement for the top level table including the `create table` keywords.